Jordloop/SonOfCod/README.md

 ## Description

 This is a mock web application themed after a seafood company.
 Functionality includes: The ability to sign  up for a newsletter.
 The ability to sign into the site as an administrator.
-As an administrator you will be able to view a list of all users who have subscribed to the newsletter.<br>
+As an administrator you will be able to view a list of all users who have subscribed to the newsletter.<br><br>
 The project's design is roughly based after this site: https://www.pacseafood.com/

 ## Setup/Installation Requirements